How to Choose a 3D Scanner for Manufacturing

 What is the best 3D scanner for manufacturing?

 The best scanner depends on your application.
-Structured light is ideal for precision, while laser and automated systems are better for large-scale or production-line inspection.
+Structured light is ideal for precision work, while laser and automated systems are better for larger parts or production-line inspection.

-Industrial 3D scanners can achieve very high accuracy, depending on the technology and configuration.
+Industrial 3D scanners can achieve very high accuracy depending on technology type, calibration, and application requirements.

 Should I choose handheld or automated scanning?

-Handheld scanners are suitable for flexible tasks, while automated systems are better for high-volume production.
+Handheld scanners are suitable for flexible inspection tasks.
+Automated systems are better for repeatable, high-volume manufacturing.

 What industries use 3D scanning?

-3D scanning is widely used in automotive, aerospace, electronics, and general manufacturing.
+3D scanning is widely used in automotive, aerospace, electronics, tooling, rail transport, and general manufacturing industries.

 VISION3D